 Here, with the “ndmin” argument, it can be seen that it supports arrays with any number of dimensions.
 In the above case, the 4th dimension, the innermost dimension, has seven elements.

-In Python with NumPy Tutorial, the next section is about array indexing in NumPy.
+The next section in the Python with NumPy Tutorial is about array indexing in NumPy.
 Array elements can be accessed using array indexing.
 Any array element can be accessed by using its index number.
 Also, it should be kept in mind that, like any other arrays, numPy arrays also have indices starting with 0.
 Therefore, the first element will always have an index 0, and the second element will have an index 1, etc.

-Elements can be accessed using array indexing for various purposes like accessing the elements, using the elements for various mathematical operations, etc.
+Elements can be accessed using array indexing for various purposes, such as accessing the elements, using the elements for various mathematical operations, etc.

 Output:

-When it comes to accessing elements in 3-D arrays or other higher dimensional arrays, it becomes a little complex.
+It becomes a little complex when it comes to accessing elements in 3-D arrays or other higher dimensional arrays.
 One should make sure to understand the structure or the dimensions of the arrays before manipulating them.
-Taking the example of 3-D arrays here:
+Take the example of 3-D arrays here:

 Output: